OlympusDAO-Education/Documentation/using-the-website/bonds.md

 ![](../.gitbook/assets/using-the-website/bonds/modal_redeem.png)

-**Pending Rewards** is the amount of OHM you are entitled to from bonding.
+**Pending Rewards** is the amount of OHM you are entitled to receive from bonding.

 **Claimable Rewards** is the amount of OHM that you can claim now.
 This amount keeps on increasing as OHM is vested to you over the bonding period.